superduper-io/superduper/docs/content/apply_api/dataset.md

 ***Explanation***

-- On creation `superduperdb` queries the data from the `db.databackend` based on the `select` parameter.
+- On creation `superduper` queries the data from the `db.databackend` based on the `select` parameter.
 - The data queries like this is saved as a persistent blob in the `db.artifact_store`.
 - When the dataset is reloaded, the `select` query is not executed again, instead the data is reloaded from the `db.artifact_store`.
 This ensures the `Dataset` is always "the same".